How to Repair Your Credit for Free

 Step 4: Repeat as needed

-If you have a number of mistakes that appear in your report, you may want to only include a few disputes at a time.
-We recommend a maximum of five disputes in a one ltter.
-This means that you may need to go through several rounds of disputes if you’ve never repaired your credit before.
-If you do this process regularly, then it typically takes one round, at most.
+If you have a number of mistakes in your report, you may want to include only a few disputes at a time.
+We recommend a maximum of five disputes in one letter.
+That means you may need to go through several disputes if you’ve never repaired your credit before.
+If you do this process regularly, then it typically takes one round at most.

 In addition, it’s important to note that you must make disputes with each credit bureau individually.
-They do not share corrections, since errors may or may not occur across all three reports.
-So, if the same error appears in all three reports you have, you must go through the dispute process three times.
+They do not share corrections since errors may or may not occur across all three reports.
+So, if the same error appears in all three of your reports, you must go through the dispute process three times.

-Always keep a log of disputes you make and where they stand.
-Keep any correspondence you receive, in case you run into any trouble.
+Always keep a log of your disputes and their status.
+Also, keep any correspondence you receive in case you run into trouble.

 Repair Your Credit

-According to the Credit Repair Organizations Act, it’s entirely legal to hire a state-licensed attorney to make disputes on your behalf.
-However, as we mentioned at the top of this page, credit repair scams do occur.
-In fact, the repair services industry is so fraught with scams that the Better Business Bureau doesn’t even rate repair services.
+According to the Credit Repair Organizations Act, hiring a state-licensed attorney to make disputes on your behalf is entirely legal.
+However, as we mentioned at the top of this page, credit repair scams occur.
+The repair services industry is so fraught with scams that the Better Business Bureau doesn’t even rate repair services.

-In order for a third-party to fix your credit, they must have at least one state-licensed attorney on staff.
-That means a lawyer who is licensed to work in the state where you live.
-Then you must authorize that attorney to make disputes on your behalf.
+For a third party to fix your credit, they must have at least one state-licensed attorney on staff.
+That means a licensed lawyer to work in the state where you live.
+Then, you must authorize that attorney to make disputes on your behalf.

 The Federal Trade Commission requires that service providers must explain: